Samy-A-Elaziz/secondry-one/README.md

 # secondry-one
-talking about journey in secondry one
+##talking about journey in secondry one
+#must respecr each other in the class